 Climate change poses an increasing risk to cities as hubs of social and economic activity.
 In recent years, this has been observed in the aftermath of extreme weather events resulting in the loss of human lives, damage of ecosystems, infrastructure and economic losses.
 This has highlighted the inability of cities to effectively respond to these shocks.
 Climate change as a ‘threat multiplier’ is most likely to display more severe impacts when climatic events interact with other social, economic and environmental pressures, overburdening already strained urban systems.
 It has also become evident that those who have contributed least to climate change are most likely to be adversely affected by its impacts.
 These disruptions can cause severe setbacks in the growth and development of any country, particularly so for an emerging economy such as South Africa.

-Key Activities & Outputs
+Key Activities

-The project involves designing and convening hybrid knowledge exchanges for two adaptation challenges (floods and droughts) at the local level and a third exchange to bring in international actors on the joint subject of the two adaptation challenges.
-The knowledge exchanges will be facilitated on the basis of existing case studies from Europe and South Africa, followed by a comprehensive report of recommendations on the subject of building resilience to droughts and floods at the end of the exchange process.
+The project involved designing and convening hybrid knowledge exchanges for two adaptation challenges (floods and droughts) at the local level in eThekwini and Nelson Mandela Bay, and a third exchange that brought in international actors with relevant knowledge and interests in the two adaptation challenges.
+The knowledge exchanges culminated in producing a report of recommendations on building resilience to droughts and floods.

 Project team